subversionmedia/covid-data/covid-vaccine-injuries.md

 * for people under 40 years old including with comorbidities, there were only 40 deaths in roughly 6 million cases = 0.000666666% mortality rate
 * for people aged 40-49 including those with comorbidities, the mortality rate was only 0.003268927%

+In most western countries, people under 50 are consistently over 60% or even 70% of the population, meaning for the majority of populations, covid mortality is extremely rare.

 # Real World Vaccine Injury Comparisons

 Taiwan finds vaccine deaths exceed covid deaths https://www.ntd.com/more-die-after-vaccination-than-from-covid-19-in-taiwan_688004.html raw data https://www.cdc.gov.tw/Uploads/c9fb07bf-6881-4198-b864-849a3bc9b61f.pdf